jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

       list conn `shouldReturn` []
 ```

 Starting a separate `postgres` instance is a big hammer.
-It is a heavy weight operation but can surprisingly help performance in some situations and provides the highest level of isolation in tests.
+It is a heavyweight operation but can surprisingly help performance in some situations and provides the highest level of isolation in tests.

 ## Reuse setup with `rollback`